pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 - View discovered vulnerabilities from your most recent image built for a workload in the Tanzu Developer Portal Supply Chain Choreographer plug-in.

-- Use when either Scan 1.0 or Scan 2.0 is used to scan a recently built container in your supply chain.
+- Use when either SCST - Scan 1.0 or SCST - Scan 2.0 is used to scan a recently built container in your supply chain.

 ## <a id="recurring-scanning-setup"></a>Set up recurring scanning